 As you might guess, UPS delivery trucks do not have bathrooms onboard.
 And if you’re on the road delivering packages all day, you’ll eventually need a bathroom break.

-On the plus side, UPS has gone on the record as stating that routes are designed specifically to give drivers the opportunity to go when nature calls.
+On the plus side, UPS has stated on the record that routes are designed specifically to give drivers the opportunity to go when nature calls.

 Driving jobs might not be great for social people